christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 A Hittite king of Wilusa (Troy) was named Alaksandu of Wilusa and he predated Alexander the Great by 800 years proving Alexander was a title of a Asii king.
 One of three gods guaranteeing the treaty with Hittite king Muwatalli II on Alaksandu's side is named Apaliunas (Muwatalli II, Treaty with Alaksandu of Wilusa, CTH 76, KUB 21.1, §17).
 This is the Hittite reflex of Apollo.
 Apollo is portrayed in the Iliad as the foremost champion of the Trojans.
 Apaliunas = Apollo—a Greek god attested in a Hittite treaty eight centuries before "Classical Greece."
 The Greek pantheon is an Anatolian import.
 Alexander the Great used Apollo on his coins.

 Hittite kings carried names such as Khata-sar, Mul-sar, Kaui-sar, and Khilip-sar.
 "Sar" signified 'prince'" and is the same root as the Scythian Sar ("king") and the Assyrian Šarru ("king").
 The Hittite kings called themselves "Sun-gods" —a title functionally identical to the Egyptian "Son of Ra".

+Hittite king Ḫattušili I was originally named Labarna (or Tabarna).
+He was associated with Kuššara, the ancestral center of the dynasty.
+After establishing himself at Ḫattuša, he adopted the name Ḫattušili.
+This is the same avatar-switching protocol used by the Bosporan kings (Asander → Caesar).
+The name was a function of geography, not a person's identity.

 **c.
 1595–1155 BCE: Kassite Dynasty**